 This presentation covers the scale of the sacrifice in WW1 and WW2, how the Commonwealth War Graves Commission (CWGC) commemorate the fallen in both wars, their founding principles and the initial adverse public reaction to their plans, personalities involved in the CWGC, layout of the cemeteries, stories behind some of the headstones, the creation of a new cemetery at Fromelles Pheasant Wood after the discovery of a mass grave and how we now commemorate the fallen in recent conflicts.

 The Miracle Flower – from Flanders to the Tower

 The story of the Poppy and how it has become the symbol of remembrance for those killed in conflict.
 From John McCrae’s poem “In Flanders Fields” to Moina Michael and Anna Guerin’s involvement in promoting the poppy in America and France and Major George Howson’s establishment of the Poppy Factory in Richmond, the way in which the opium poppy influenced the conduct of the recent war in Afghanistan, and the iconic poppy display “Blood Swept Lands and Seas of Red“ in 2014 at the Tower of London.

 Iconic Memorials for the Fallen

-This presentation covers the story of a selection of iconic war memorials ranging from the Theipval memorial to the missing on the Somme, Tomb of the Unknown Warrior at Westminster Abbey and Arlington Cemetery in Washington, the Cenotaph, Iwo Jima and Vietnam memorials, Bomber Command, Armed Forces Memorial at the National Arboretum and the Ring of Remembrance in France to name but a few.
+This presentation covers the story of a selection of iconic war memorials ranging from the Theipval memorial to the missing on the Somme, Tomb of the Unknown Warrior at Westminster Abbey and Arlington Cemetery in Washington, the Cenotaph, Iwo Jima, 9/11, the Australian War Memorial, Bomber Command, Armed Forces Memorial at the National Arboretum and the Ring of Remembrance in France to name but a few.

 For Valour – The Victoria Cross Story